Critical Thinking

 Christians who respect biblical authority have a special burden to ‘read right’. …none of us is absolutely right about what God’s Word really means.
 That is why we must return daily to the Bible—reading and rereading, thinking and rethinking, obeying what we grasp, correcting our earlier readings as new insight is given to us, constantly crosschecking our grasp of Scripture with our pastor, our fellow Christians and with the historic understanding of Scripture by orthodox Christianity.

 The Church’s narrative (or, more appropriately, metanarrative) functions similarly to any organisation’s narrative.
 The metanarrative explains and rationalises our stance and doctrines within the fellowship.
-This metanarrative is the fellowship’s formational, foundational ideas, beliefs, and concepts.
+This metanarrative is the fellowship’s formative, foundational ideas, beliefs, and concepts.
 It's the stories we tell each other.

 Our church's narrative is a pervasive (and somewhat elusive or invisible) influence on every story told about "The way things are", "The way things should be", and "The way we do things around here".
 The fellowship's narrative is the lens through which all our vision occurs.
 Having a narrative is to be expected and is not necessarily a bad thing.
 Still, those who look through the narrative's lens without question or due concern for discovering God's truth - His message to us - are unknowingly looking through a broken, cloudy lens, perceiving the imaginary as real and seeing the mistaken as God-given truth.